-Eye-tracking difficulties results in children having difficulty in physically scanning words and lines and/or what they percieve on the page may be distorted.
+Eye-tracking difficulties results in children having difficulty in physically scanning words and lines and/or what they perceive on the page may be distorted.

 Our eyes are the fastest moving part of our bodies and while reading the eyes can scan words in a fraction of a second.
 The co-ordination of the eyes, therefore, is a vital part of the reading process.

 There are many different eye-tracking difficulties that lead to reading difficulties.
 Some students with dyslexia will complain of words blurring on the page, others that words “move” or overlap while others will complain about feeling dizzy or suffer from headaches while reading.
 These eye-tracking difficulties can affect reading comprehension so the student can often read without remembering much of what they have read.